 Although many newspaper ads offer much younger kittens for sale, most veterinarians and reputable breeders say that kittens should never leave their mothers before 8 weeks of age, and should preferably stay with their mothers for at least 12 weeks.
 When kittens are separated from their mothers and siblings too early, they can suffer extreme anxiety, and in some cases medical problems so severe that they actually die from them.
 The following problems commonly afflict kittens that are adopted before 12 weeks of age.

-A kitten’s immune system develops between 8 and 12 weeks, and a kitten less than 12 weeks old has not received its full set of required vaccinations.
-A mother cat’s milk provides antibodies that protect the health of her kittens.
-If they are prevented from nursing before their own immune systems have become strong, kittens are more likely to succumb to a wide variety of illnesses, particularly respiratory conditions.
+A kitten’s immune system develops between 8 and 12 weeks of age, and a mother cat’s milk provides antibodies that protect the health of her kittens.
+If they are prevented from nursing before their own immune systems have become strong, kittens are more likely to suffer a wide variety of illnesses, particularly respiratory and gastrointestinal conditions.

 Kittens shouldn’t be weaned suddenly.
 Rather, weaning should be a gradual process in which they alternate between nursing and eating cat food, slowly increasing the amount of cat food consumed and decreasing nursing time until nursing ceases altogether.
 At 6-8 weeks of age, kittens are not ready to stop nursing.
-Usually, a mother cat will begin denying opportunities to nurse between 8 and 12 weeks of age, and thus the kittens learn to deal with frustration in a natural way.
-Kittens that are taken from their mothers too soon miss out on this natural process, and are more inclined to develop behavioural problems as a result of low frustration tolerance later on.
+A mother cat will usually begin denying opportunities to nurse between 8 and 12 weeks of age, so the kittens learn to deal with frustration in a natural way.
+Kittens that are taken from their mothers too soon miss out on this natural process, and are more inclined to develop behavioural problems due to low frustration tolerance later on.

 Kittens taken before 8 weeks of age may suffer from diarrhea as a result of sudden weaning and a too-rapid shift to solid food.
 This condition can be life threatening, as kittens will quickly become dehydrated and lose weight rapidly.
 Even if they don’t develop severe diarrhea, kittens taken from their mothers too early often become malnourished and fail to put on weight.